flamegraph-rs/flamegraph/README.md

 #### DTrace on Windows

 Alternatively, one can [install DTrace on Windows](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/dtrace).
-If found, flamegraph will always prefer using `dtrace` over the built-in Windows support.
+You need to set the DTRACE environment variable to the path of the DTrace executable or if it is in the PATH set the DTRACE="dtrace".

 ## Shell auto-completion